ArkEcosystemArchive/docs-legacy/docs/sdk/frameworks/laravel.md

 #### ArkServiceProvider

-This class contains no public methods of interest.
-This class should be added to the providers array in `config/app.php`.
-This class will setup ioc bindings.
+*This class contains no public methods of interest, it should be added to the providers array in `config/app.php` as it sets up ioc bindings.*

 ### Examples